fleschutz/CWTS/README.md

 5. **Visual Studio 2017:** 19 warnings missing
 6. **cppcheck 2.3:** 26 warnings missing

 All results are based on the highest warning level enabled.
-For details see the [subfolder Results/](Results/)
+For details see the [Results/ subfolder](Results/)

 How to Enable the Highest Warning Level 🔧